THEATRE OF THE OPPRESSED

-Theatre of the Oppressed (TO) is a series of creative and deeply embodied techniques that help individuals and communities explore issues of oppression and create tactics to address them.
+Theatre of the Oppressed (TO) is a liberatory practice used world-wide to create personal, community and systemic change.
+TO is a practice of creative and deeply embodied techniques that help individuals and communities explore issues of oppression and create tactics to address them.
 The activities range from seriously silly to deeply contemplative and get groups playing, laughing and dialoguing together.

 Through Theatre of the Oppressed, we can: